One Year of My Research

 Soon after my meeting with JYY resumed, I made a decision to rush an idea with some connection to PBE.
 I brought my nascent idea of synthesizing user scripts or CSS layout to JYY, and my oscillating position got sharply criticized.
 JYY warned me if I didn’t stick to one direction, we would break up.
 I left the lab, and the whole world looked dim.
 I didn’t know where to go, and came across another JYY’s student.
 I talked to him and he speculated how JYY might think I was a coward and an opportunist.
 I determined to go back to my previous API work.
 I can have no publication, but I cannot allow myself to be called a coward.
 How cute I was.

 Then I continued to explore Stack Overflow with JYY, which was still the most promising land of API research.
 JYY encouraged me to forget any grand goal and simply collect some solid data of problems there as a start, and we both found the revision histories interesting.
-I referred to the Strauss’s Grounded Theory, asking what actually happened there, and incrementally built a through and interconnected taxonomy.
+I referred to the Strauss’s Grounded Theory, asking what actually happened there, and incrementally built through and interconnected categories.
 As I was working on this exciting project, my meandering one year in SPAR came to the end.